cksystemsteaching/selfie/README.md

 > Single-threaded versus multi-threaded process

 The default model of a software process, as introduced earlier, is *single-threaded* in the sense that its code executes in a single *thread* of execution, one machine instruction at a time.
 However, a process may also be *multi-threaded* in such a way that its code may actually execute in multiple threads of execution concurrently, one machine instruction per thread at a time.
 While multiple processes only share resources other than memory, at least as default, multiple threads do share everything including main memory, except what is really needed to run code in multiple threads of execution.
-In particular, program counter, CPU registers, and call stack are not shared, but everything else is, in particular the code, data, and heap segments.
+In particular, program counter, CPU registers, and call stack are not shared, but everything else is, so the code, data, and heap segments are shared.
 In other words, each thread has its own program counter, CPU registers, and call stack, which is exactly what is needed to execute the same code concurrently without any modifications to the code, as long as we ignore communication among threads.
 We get back to thread communication after introducing the first exercise on threads.

 > Kernel versus user thread

 There are different levels where threads can be implemented in a system, in particular at *kernel level*, as part of an operating system kernel, or at *user level*, as part of a runtime system or *thread library*.
 Multi-threaded programming in C, for example, is usually done with a thread library.
-There are also standardized interfaces for thread libraries such as the *POSIX* standard for threads, also called *phtreads*.
+There are also standardized interfaces for thread libraries such as the *POSIX* standard for threads, also called *pthreads*.
 We use the programming interface provided by pthreads in the first exercise on threads but actually ask to implement the interface at kernel level for simplicity.

 > Hardware versus software thread

 Let us take a moment and provide a more abstract point of view of the problem of supporting threads.
-In general, modern hardware provides a fixed number of parallel *hardware threads*, mostly in the form of processors and cores, while modern software demands a typically much higher and dynamic number of concurrent *software threads*, for executing code concurrently and ideally in parallel through some mapping of software to hardware threads.
+In general, modern hardware provides a fixed number of parallel *hardware threads*, mostly in the form of processors and cores, while modern software demands a typically much higher, dynamic number of concurrent *software threads*, for executing code concurrently and ideally in parallel through some mapping of software to hardware threads.
 In the end, virtual machine monitors, operating systems kernels, and runtime systems have to solve that mapping problem somehow, in isolation and in particular when combined.
 The key challenge is to minimize per-software-thread latency while maximize total software-thread execution throughput.
 Modern systems address the challenge with complex mapping and scheduling algorithms for effectively utilizing hardware capabilities and efficiently trading off software requirements in terms of all CPU, memory, and I/O resources.

 However, similar to virtual machines and processes, the memory model provided by threads is not complex and its implementation in selfie relatively easy, when ignoring performance.
 The corresponding exercise is graded by invoking the autograder as follows: